luuvus/Udacity-DataEngineer-P3-AWS-DataWarehouse/README.md

 |weekday        |SMALLINT       | allow null           |

 ## Extract-Transform-Load (ETL) Pipeline
-ETL pipeline is written in Python, which extract data from static text files, transform data to clean/proper data format, then load the data into related tables in the database.
+ETL pipeline is written in Python, which extract data from static text files, transform data to a clean/proper data format, then load the data into related tables in the database.

 The text files are in JSON format and contain data about songs, users, song play sessions/activities.
 The files are located on two Amazon S3 directories at **"s3://udacity-dend/log_data"** and **"s3://udacity-dend/song_data"**.